 Most companies follow a similar progression:

-Multiple rounds covering: system design, coding, debugging, and behavioral questions.
+On-site loops last 4-6 hours with multiple rounds covering system design, coding, debugging, and behavioral questions.
 Senior roles have heavier system design components.

 If there's one topic that separates Node.js developers who "get it" from those who don't, it's the event loop.
 This isn't just academic—understanding the event loop helps you write better async code, debug performance issues, and answer interview questions confidently.